Identifying the latent space geometry of network models through analysis of curvature: Examples from Economics and Biology

 From the perspective of a latent space model, this means that we might expect excess closure in the village.
 There are incentives by households to ``curve'' the space, so friends of friends and so on are much more likely to themselves link, discussed in greater depth below.
 A natural hypothesis, therefore, is that village networks for the most part not be hyperbolic.
 Rather, they may be more likely to be spherical or, perhaps, Euclidean.\footnote{We briefly note that common modeling assumptions in the socio-economic literature imply constant curvature from the perspective of our model \eqref{eq:main_model}, though certainly there are perspectives that would violate constant curvature which would require future work.
 To see this, consider two examples.
 First, imagine a model in which nodes have some random locations.
 They can choose their efforts to link and the value of their links depends on the number of their friends who are themselves friends in expectation.
 There is a parameter that governs the value of closure among one's friends which can be positive, zero, or negative, which may depend on the socio-economic context.
 In such a model, this parameter exactly maps to curvature.
 Second, one can imagine a model in which agents can take an action to influence the extent to which their neighbors know each other.
 For instance, the action could be imagined as throwing parties (selecting positive curvature) or the opposite and ensuring ``worlds do not collide'' (selecting negative curvature) \citep{thepoolguy}.
 In such a model, if we study the symmetric equilibrium, then the equilibrium choice of the extent of forced socialization or barred socialization among one's friend exactly maps to constant curvature.
 Both of these examples also illustrate the limitations of such models.
 While these examples demonstrate how conventional assumptions map to constant curvature, certainly more complex models with heterogeneity would require modeling manifolds with non-constant curvature, which we leave to future work.}

 Our proposed method gives hypothesis tests (and corresponding $p$-values) for each of the three candidate geometries.
 As a descriptive summary, we ``classify'' each of the villages into one of the geometry types using the following procedure.
 For villages where at least one village has a $p$-value over .05, we consider, for the purposes of summarizing our results, the manifold type that has the largest $p$-value.
 If all three geometries reject the null at the .05 level, then we say that the village cannot be classified.
 This outcome could mean a number of things, ranging from a false-rejection by chance to a village whose underlying geometry is not captured by one of the three candidates (e.g., curvature may be nonconstant).
-Table \ref{tab:India_classifications} presents the results.
-We see that we are able to classify 75\% of the villages.
-It is important to note that the vast majority of empirical villages were able to be classified despite the fact that N/A was a possibility---classification was not forced.
+Figure \ref{fig:India_dimension}, Panel A presents classification results for the 75 villages using this descriptive approach.
+We see that we are able to classify 75\% of the villages, despite the fact that N/A was a possibility.
+Classification was not forced.
 Further, the results are consistent with the socio-economic hypothesis on villages needing closure.
 48\% of the classified networks are spherical, 35\% are Euclidean, and only 16\% are hyperbolic.

+We also examine the estimated dimension of the latent space.
 Figure \ref{fig:India_dimension} presents the estimated dimensions, which irrespective of curvature is important to know the minimal dimension of the space required to model location decisions by agents.